Connected Early Childhood Pathway Scholarship

 • Applications will be assessed in accordance with the eligibility criteria and supporting documentation.

-• Applications with incorrect or no supporting documentation will be deemed ineligible.
+• Applications with incorrect or no supporting documents may be deemed ineligible.

 • You may be assessed as eligible but not receive an offer due to quota restrictions.